d-xo/cav-hevm-artifact/README.md

 **use beyond the paper**

-- `hevm` is an open source tool with comprehensive and reusable build scripts
+- `hevm` is an open source tool with comprehensive and reusable build scripts.
-- static binaries are published for linux and macos for every release
+- static binaries are published for linux and macos for every release.
-- the project can be easily installed via nix
+- the project can be easily installed via nix.
 - user facing documentation is published online at [hevm.dev](https://hevm.dev/).

 **use outside of the artifact**